Essential Preparation Tips for Website Translation Services

 Work on setting an appropriate budget for success:

-- How many languages will you include for the multilingual translation?
+3. How many languages will you include for the multilingual translation?
 Will you have different locales for languages (e.g., French translation: French for Europe, Africa, or Canadian French Translation)?
 Sometimes it is better to start with fewer languages and learn from the process before implementing the next set.
-Do not give in to “get-it-done-quick” temptations by using a non-revised option, such as Google Translate or low-quality services, to reach a wider audience with a lower cost.
+Do not give in to “get-it-done-quick” temptations by using a non-revised option, such as Google Translate or low-quality services, to reach a wider audience at a lower cost.
 Many companies fall victim to this trap, tarnishing their image and reputation.
 Online translation services are an investment in the opportunity to present your products and services to new potential customers.

-- Will your company offer customer support for the new languages?
+5. Will your company offer customer support for the new languages?
 If you publish content in Spanish for your new potential clients, you can expect to receive phone calls from customers who need to communicate in Spanish.

 Planning the Translation Process for your Website